Gholamali Montazer

-By the beginning of the 21st century, Information Technology has become one of the most powerful enabler technology and expanded in all fields of science and technology.
+By the beginning of the 21st century, information technology has become one of the most powerful enabler technology and expanded in all fields of science and technology.
 After completing his education, He changed his research sphere into IT, consequently, he founded the first IT Research Institute in Iran at Tarbiat Modares University.
 He managed to turn the institute as one of the most significant research center in IT field in Iran.
-In addition, he founded “Iranian Conference on E-Learning and E-Teaching(ICELET)” accompanied by Dr. Parvin Kadivar (Kharazmi University), Dr. Ahmad Kardan (Amirkabir University of Technology) and Dr. Fattaneh Taghiyareh (University of Tehran) in 2006.
+In addition, he founded “Iranian Conference on E-Learning and E-Teaching(ICELET)” accompanied by Parvin Kadivar (Kharazmi University), Ahmad Kardan (Amirkabir University of Technology) and Fattaneh Taghiyareh (University of Tehran) in 2006.
 The conference is taken into account as the most active conference in IT field in Iran which are held with the presence of fully-fledged professors and researchers from all walks of the world.
-Moreover, he established The Iranian Association of E-Learning (YADA) with the aid of expertise in 2011 and being elected as the director of the association (2011-2018) for two consecutive periods.
+Moreover, he established The Iranian Association of E-Learning (YADA) with the aid of expertise in 2011 and being elected as the director of the association (2011–2018) for two consecutive periods.